See what you are covered for when you buy a medical plan. Tap on chart icons to get more information.

 |Number of Trips||Single or Multiple|

-If you are primarily concerned about emergency medical care when you are outside of your home country, a travel medical plan could be the best answer for you.
+If you are primarily concerned about emergency medical care when you are outside of your home country, a travel medical insurance plan could be the best answer for you.
 These plans are not built for travelers who are interested in travel-related coverage.

 Travel Major Medical Plans